-Prevent Installation of Windows 10 on Your Windows 7/8.1 PC with this Tool
+How to prevent Windows 10 installation on Windows 7/8.1 PC

 Microsoft introduced a couple of new policies with Windows 10, like making the system available as a preview, before its actual release, offering it as a free upgrade to all legitimate Windows 7 and Windows 8.1 users, and more.
 And since the company offers Windows 10 as a free upgrade, it also have chosen to ‘force’ all users who are currently on Windows 7 and Windows 8.1 to upgrade to the new system.